 HOW TO GET HISTORIC REGISTRATION:

-2. For new members membership is not confirmed until the next Committee Meeting after the club has received a completed membership application form, subscriptions are paid and a membership number has been issued (i.e. you cannot come to a general meeting, join and then sign up for historic registration on the same night).
+2. For new members, membership is not confirmed until the next Committee Meeting after the club has received a completed membership application form, subscriptions are paid and a membership number has been issued (i.e. you cannot come to a meeting, join, pay and then get historic registration on the same night).

 4. At the following meeting, the new registration papers must be presented to the Historic Registration Officers, who will endorse the registration certificate and issue a log book - currently the log books cost $5.
-A statutory declaration is also required at this time by the member confirming the vehicles eligibility.
 Vehicles can not be driven until the log book is issued and details of the excursion are entered.

-8. Membership must be renewed by the 30th June each year to avoid cancellation of registration with Services S.A.
+8. Membership must be renewed by the 30th June each year to avoid cancellation of registration with Service SA

 10. Vehicles cannot be registered by a company or business, or used for hire, fare or reward.

 11. Penalties.
 Heavy penalties apply for a contravention of the conditions of Historic Registration.
-It is the owners responsibility to comply with all conditions.
-It is also a criminal offence to knowingly make a false statement on a statutory declaration.
+It is the owner's responsibility to comply with all of the conditions of Historic Registration.

-13. Historic Registration Officers are available at club meetings to answer questions (or contactable via phone - details are in the magazine on page 30).
+12. Historic Registration Officers are available at club meetings to answer questions (or contactable via phone - see magazine page 30).